 The best season for Pachermo and Kyajo Ri Climbing is from March to May (Spring) and from September to November (Autumn).
 However, the winter is also a great time to climb if you are well prepared for the cold weather.
 In the crisp and cold month of December the views of the mountains are crystal clear and there are fewer tourists around.
 The duration of the Pachermo and Kyajor Ri Trip can be lengthened or shortened according to your preference.
-Annapurna Foothills Treks and Expeditions will arrange every detail of your Pachermo and Kyajo Ri Expedition; lodge accommodation, food, as well as all the necessary climbing and camping equipment.
+Annapurna Foothills Treks and Expedition will arrange every detail of your Pachermo and Kyajo Ri Expedition; lodge accommodation, guides, food, as well as all the necessary climbing and camping equipment.

 You May also be interested in...Pachermo Peak Climbing 16 Days

 You May also be interested in...Kyajo Ri Peak Climbing 17 Days

 Planning to climb Pachermo and Kyajo Ri in 2022 and 2023 !!

 Guaranteed Departures ..Please get in touch for further details.

 Highlights of Pachermo and Kyajo Ri Expedition